Rakadar33/test_github_action/.github/pull_request_template.md

 - [ ] bbb

-## After merging to main branch
+## TODO after merging to main branch :
-## ------------------------------
-## - Add a tag version for the new release
+##   -> Add a tag version for the new release
-## - Check publication of Luos libraries are deployed on platformio registery (https://platformio.org/lib) (à automatiser)
+##   -> Check publication of Luos libraries are deployed on platformio registery (https://platformio.org/lib) (à automatiser)